iver56/audiomentations/README.md

 ### Changed

 * Leverage the SIMD-accelerated [numpy-minmax](https://github.com/nomonosound/numpy-minmax) package for speed improvements.
 These transforms are faster now: `Limiter`, `Mp3Compression` and `Normalize`.
-Unfortunately, this removes support for Intel-based Macs.
-Intel Mac users have the following options: A) use audiomentations 0.36.1, B) Create a fork of audiomentations C) submit a patch to numpy-minmax, D) run Linux or Windows.
+Unfortunately, this change removes support for macOS running on Intel.
+Intel Mac users have the following options: A) use audiomentations 0.36.1, B) Create a fork of audiomentations, C) submit a patch to numpy-minmax, D) run Linux or Windows.
 * Limit numpy dependency to >=1.21,<2 for now, since numpy v2 is not officially supported yet.

 For the full changelog, including older versions, see [https://iver56.github.io/audiomentations/changelog/](https://iver56.github.io/audiomentations/changelog/)